naviserver-project/naviserver/README.md

 * New in Version 0.7:
     - Fixed a bug with in https client commands (ns_ssl) when paths and parameters are passed.

+* New in Version 0.8:
+    - Added regression test infrastructure (nstest::https and test server setup) and test cases

 ***